 Dozens of people attended the community events in Dubuque, Verona and Darlington, with additional events scheduled.
 Some grew up on dairy farms and shared a similar plight in having difficulty finding people able and interested in farming.

-The Chinatown job agency accused of exploiting Latino workers will cease operations, according to a consent decree approved by a federal court judge.
+The job agency in Chicago’s Chinatown accused of exploiting Latino workers ceased operations under a consent decree approved by a federal court judge.
 The court-ordered closure came just days after the Chicago Sun-Times and Wisconsin Watch published a special report putting the spotlight on Xing Ying and other agencies accused of exploiting undocumented workers.
-The U.S. Department of Labor also released an initiative to help restaurants in Wisconsin comply with wage laws four days after the Center published its report on labor trafficking.
+Four days after the report was published, the U.S. Department of Labor announced an initiative to help restaurants in Wisconsin comply with wage laws.

 Milwaukee Journal Sentinel columnist Daniel Bice wrote a column titled “Sen. Leah Vukmir and Democrats clash over impact of nursing home law she supported.”
 The column mentions Wisconsin Watch’s 2011 report on tort reform law which showed how the law “has made it more difficult to hold nursing homes accountable for wrongdoing by keeping this crucial evidence out of court.”